1 William Street (New York City): Use

-In 1919, a consortium bought 1 William Street, and the Seligmans moved nearby, to 54 Wall Street.
+In 1919, when Seligman & Co. relocated to nearby 54 Wall Street, 1 William Street was purchased by marine insurers Wilcox, Peck & Hughes (who were already tenants in the building).
 The same year, a renovation had split the two-story-high banking room into two regular-sized floors.
+By 1928, two floors of the building were occupied by insurance company Chubb & Son, which since 1892 had owned the adjacent premises at 5–7 South William Street (rebuilt to a design by Carrère and Hastings in 1899–1900).

 The investment bank Lehman Brothers bought 1 William Street in 1928.
 At the time, they were located diagonally across the intersection of Beaver, William, and South William Streets.
 The firm had to move to make way for construction of 20 Exchange Place, and chose 1 William Street because it would provide more space.
 Lehman Brothers performed a $500,000 renovation of the structure, which included the relocation of the front entrance from South William Street to the corner with William and Beaver Street, as well as the replacement of the South William Street entrance with windows.
 Lehman Brothers moved into their offices at 1 William Street in June 1929.
 Lehman Brothers originally took half the floor area in 1 William Street, but then occupied additional space vacated by tenants with expiring leases, as well as space in two adjacent buildings.

 By the 1970s, Lehman Brothers was seeing financial losses, and under chairman Peter G. Petersen, the company merged with Kuhn, Loeb & Co. in 1977.
 The combined company moved out of the building at the end of 1980, putting the structure on sale for $10 million and consolidating its operations at another facility on 55 Water Street.
 The following year, the building was purchased by Banca Commerciale Italiana, which erected an 11-story addition to the south between 1982 and 1986.
+Designed by Italian architect Gino Valle, the annex is faced in limestone like the original structure, with the addition of black granite courses.
+In 1988, it received an Albert S. Bard Award for Excellence in Architecture and Urban Design from the City Club of New York.

-The annex, which contains a similar design to the original structure, received an architectural award in 1988.
-The building is now owned by Intesa Sanpaolo, Italy's largest bank.
+Through a series of mergers in the Italian banking industry, the building has been owned since 2008 by Intesa Sanpaolo, Italy's largest bank.